neolectron/neolectron/README.md

 😄 - I'm Manuel, a super-passionate Developer from south of France.

-🌱 - New technologies enthousiast, I diversy my skillset... a lot.
+🌱 - New technologies enthousiast, I diversify my skillset... a lot.

 ✨ - Teacher, Senior Fullstack developper, Software developper.